nooneAhmed/PSCP_Final/README_functions.md

 Filters data from a dataframe, based on a specified criteria

 **Parameters**

--df1 (pd.DataFrame): dataframe being filtered
+- df1 (pd.DataFrame): dataframe being filtered
--column (str): name of column being filtered
+- column (str): name of column being filtered
--filter (str): criteria being filtered
+- filter (str): criteria being filtered

 **Returns**

--df: filtered dataframe
+- df: filtered dataframe

 ### plotScatter(df: pd.DataFrame, columnX: str, columnY: str, savePath: str)

 Plots a scatter plot using data in a dataframe and saves the plot as a png

 **Parameters**

--df (pd.DataFrame): dataframe containing the data to be plotted -columnX (str): name of column containing the data to be plotted on the x axis -columnY (str): name of column containing data to be plotted on the y axis -savePath (str): path where png of the plot is to be saved
+- df (pd.DataFrame): dataframe containing the data to be plotted
+- columnX (str): name of column containing the data to be plotted on the x axis
+- columnY (str): name of column containing data to be plotted on the y axis
+- savePath (str): path where png of the plot is to be saved

 **Assumptions**

--Data being plotted is in a cleaned dataframe
+- Data being plotted is in a cleaned dataframe

 - Plot is to be saved as a png